 No, especially not with this brownie recipe.
 The zucchini will provide all the excess moisture it needs in these brownies.
 I never strain or squeeze the liquid out in any of my zucchini recipes.

-Do We Need to Scrape the Skins of Zucchini?
+2. Do We Need to Scrape the Skins of the Zucchini?

-I prefer to lightly scrape the skins off the zucchini, simply because they come too sandy and gritty from the farmers market and I prefer to scrape them with a knife directly into the sink and then give them a good rinse.
+I prefer to lightly scrape the skins off the zucchini, simply because they come too sandy and gritty from the farmer’s market.
+I prefer to scrape them with a knife directly into the sink and then give them a good rinse.

-I am sure no one will notice the zucchini in these brownies whatsoever.
-I added extra mini semi-sweet chocolate chips to make it extra rich in chocolate.
+I am sure no one will notice the zucchini in these brownies whatsoever!
+I added extra “mini” semi-sweet chocolate chips to make them extra rich in chocolate.
 It’s so good!
+Bet, you can’t just eat one…

 Baking Notes and Tips!

-Do not overbake!
+- Do not overbake!
 After 20 minutes, keep an eye on them.
-They should be fully baked around 25 minutes or so.
+All ovens vary and therefore, baking times will vary.
+They should be fully baked for around 25 minutes or so.
+They are done when it springs back when lightly touched in the center.

 More Zucchini and other Healthy Treats? … try these: